-However, you should not hire a caregiver for your elderly parent until you have had a chance to discuss the in home care option with your parent, and you are aware of the type of assistance he/she needs and the assistance your parent will accept.
-It is important that your elderly loved one feels that he/she is involved in the decision to hire a caregiver to offer assistance.
+However, you should not hire a caregiver for your elderly parent until you discuss it with your parent.
+And, you must be aware of the type of assistance your elderly parent needs and will accept.
+It is important that your elderly loved one feels that he/she is involved in the decision to hire a caregiver.
 You can begin the process by asking two very important questions:

 • Are there any particular days or times that your loved one may require assistance?
 Are there any situations where they may need assistance?

 • Will insurance cover the in home care your loved one need?